sib-swiss/containers-snakemake-training/docs/course_material/5_reproducibility_snakemake.md

             for sample in config['samples']]
 ```
 ??? warning "Snakemake wildcards vs Python f-strings"
-    This input function is pure Python code: in the return statement, `{sample}` isn't a wildcard, it is an f-string variable!
+    This input function is pure Python code: in the return statement, **`{sample}` isn't a wildcard, it is an f-string variable**!
 This shows that you can natively use basic Python elements in a workflow: Snakemake will still be able understand them.
 This is because Snakemake was built on top of Python.

 This function will loop over the list of samples in the config file and replace `{sample}` with the current sample name of the iteration to create a string which is the output path from the rule `reads_quantification_genes` of said sample.
 Then, it will aggregate all the paths in a list and return this list.